 SRF Technologies, LLC

-Founded in April 2006 by Stephen Fairbanks, SRF Technologies is dedicated to supplying its customers the expertise needed to develop in-house ESD and I/O capabilities not typically available to small and start-up companies in the semiconductor industry.
+Founded in April of 2006, SRF Technologies is dedicated to supplying its customers the expertise needed to develop in-house ESD and I/O capabilities not typically available to small and start-up companies in the semiconductor industry.

 We specialize in both ESD diagnostic and failure-analysis support, recognizing that such efforts can take months and cost tens of thousands of dollars.
 By employing SRF Technologies, our customers have dramatically improved their debug time as well as getting the right solution at the first redesign, saving both money and time to market.